 To the airport

 Helsinki-Vantaa airport can easily be reached from Lahti either by bus or by train.
-Direct buses run approximately once an hour and the journey takes about 1 hour and 20 minutes.
+Direct bus runs once a day and the journey takes about 1 hour and 10 minutes.
 More information on airport buses and related timetables can be found on the the Matkahuolto website.

 On the Taksinumerot.fi (in Finnish) or Taksit.fi (in Finnish) websites it is possible to search for taxi service providers by city.
 Some examples of taxi service providers in Lahti and neighbouring municipalities are Lahden Aluetaksi, Menevä, Lahen Taksi, Petax Lahti (in Finnish) and Taksi-Häme (in Finnish).
 02 Taksi is a service that combines and compares the taxi service providers throughout the country.

 For information about selling or purchasing a car, registration of a vehicle and taxation, please visit the website of the Finnish Transport and Communications Agency (Traficom).
 You can also read more about vehicle taxation issues directly on the on the Tax Administration's website.
 Please note that there is an additional taxation for diesel-driven vehicles.
 More information about the nature and amount of vehicle tax can be found on Traficom’s website.

 For information about importing a vehicle from abroad, please visit this site.

 According to Finnish legislation, all vehicles used on the road must have motor vehicle liability insurance.
 Insurance providers can be found easily, even directly from registration points (Katsastusasema).
 Examples of insurance service providers are listed in the “Insurance” section.
 (Guide to Päijät-Häme - Banking, Insurance, Mobile & Internet).